 The New Ash Green solar project would have a huge impact on our community.
 The size of the proposal would fundamentally change the character of the area around Hartley, Ridley, New Ash Green, Ash, and Hodsoll Street.
 I have been closely monitoring Evolution Power’s proposals and am deeply concerned about their project.

-I have met with the organisers of the ‘No NAGS’ campaign and visited the proposed location for this site.
+Over the past months, I have met with the organisers of the ‘No NAGS’ campaign and visited the proposed location for this site.
+The No NAGs Facebook page is available here, where updates on the work they are doing to continue to oppose this project can be found.

 One of the challenges we face is that solar farms are being promoted nationally by some parties.
 Indeed, the Green Party sees them as part of their ‘green economic transformation’ in their national energy policy.
 Tonbridge Green Party are explicitly in support, as you can see here.
 Their stance is dangerous for our community.